 - Delirium tremens

-Alcohol detox under professional supervision can drastically reduce withdrawal symptoms by providing a suitable environment, proper medical attention, and even medications to reduce the pain.
-The intense pain that comes with alcohol withdrawal could reduce motivation to continue the detox at home and could result in a spiraling cycle back into addiction.
+Alcohol detox under professional supervision can drastically reduce withdrawal symptoms by providing a suitable environment, proper medical attention, and even medications to reduce the pain and risk of complications.
+The discomfort and risk that comes with alcohol withdrawal could reduce motivation to continue the detox at home and could result in a spiraling cycle back into addiction.
 Detoxing at home is a serious decision, and if not done properly, could result in death.

 Help is out there